expiaz/master1-internship/doc/src/locate.md

 # Locate

+This module uses the `BCC micro:bit`, make sure it's plugged in your PC.
 Module `ble_locate` at `src/modules/ble_locate.py`, locate nearby BLE devices and sniff connections.
+The localisation is based on the presence of `TxPower` in the advertisement, even if it's possible de sometimes find `TxPower` in the *GATT*, I choose not to connect to the target device if it's missing from the *GAP* because it's supposed to be a stealth attack.

 ## Parameters